-Dealing with complaints: The three organisations named above, and events companies, and potentially any organisation, needs to have a clear path to follow in dealing with issues raised with them.
-My opening salvo on this:
+The three organisations named above, and events companies, and potentially any organisation, needs to have a clear path to follow in dealing with issues raised with them.

 You should nominate a named individual in your organisation to handle complaints, whether they relate to events and activity you are running or not.